derzz/cs246-notes/CS 246 Notes/Random Questions to Test Yourself.md

 - Create the destructor for a linked list
 - Create the copy and move constructor for a linked list
 - Create the copy assignment and move assignment operator for a linked list

-# Static and Spaceship Operator
 - Using the spaceship operator, make a program that calculates whether a Linked List is longer than the other.

-- Define encapsulation and using structs and classes, make a problem with them.
+- Define encapsulation and using structs and classes, define a pro and con of using one over the other.
 - Create an iterator to traverse a given linked list.
 Include the operations `++`, `!=`, and `*`(dereference
 	- After, create a main function, given a linked list `a`, using the iterator, output the values of `a`.
-- Why doesn't the below code work?
+- Will the code below work?
+If so, explain the process and explain its output.
+If not, explain why not and a fix for it.
+Do not change the main function if a fix is needed.
 ```cpp
 #include <iostream>